-- 1.1 A summary discussion of the bank's approach to assessing the adequacy of its capital to support current and future activities. - i) The Bank is subject to Capital Adequacy guidelines of RBI, which are based on the framework of Basel Committee on Banking Supervision.
-These guidelines on Basel III have been implemented from 1st April 2013 in a phased manner.
-The minimum capital required to be maintained by the Bank is 9 percent with minimum Common Equity Tier 1 (CET1) of 5 percent.
-Stress analysis is conducted on half yearly basis or as required to see the movement of capital adequacy ratio (CAR) in medium horizon of 3 years considering the projected growth in business. - ii) The Bank assesses its capital requirement based on future business projections in line with the strategic intent of the Bank and opportunities for growth.
-The business projections are mapped to credit, market and operational risks which allows for assignment of regulatory capital besides providing capital headroom to meet growth projections.
-As part of the Internal Capital Adequacy Assessment Process (ICAAP), Bank also assesses adequacy of capital under stress conditions for gauging the adequacy of capital to support not only three primary risks of credit, market and operational risk but other residual risks like interest rate risk in banking book, liquidity risk, credit concentration risk, strategic risk and reputational risk.
+- 1.1 A summary discussion of the bank's approach to assessing the adequacy of its capital to support current and future activities. - i) The Bank is subject to Capital Adequacy guidelines of RBI, which are based on the framework of the Basel Committee on Banking Supervision.
+These guidelines on Basel III have been implemented on 1st April 2013 in a phased manner.
+The minimum capital required to be maintained by the Bank for the year ended 31st March 2014 is 9 percent with minimum Common Equity Tier 1 (CET1) of 5 percent.
+Stress analysis is conducted on half yearly basis or as required to see the movement of capital adequacy ratio (CAR) in medium horizon of 3 years considering the projected growth in business. - ii) The Bank carries out its capital requirement through a comprehensive projection of future businesses that takes cognizance of the strategic intent of the Bank, profitability of particular businesses and opportunities for growth.
+The proper mapping of credit, operational and market risks to this projected business growth enables assignment of capital that not only adequately covers the minimum regulatory capital requirement but also provides headroom for growth.
+As part of the Internal Capital Adequacy Assessment Process (ICAAP), the Bank also assesses the adequacy of capital under stress conditions to ensure that bank has adequate capital to support not only the three primary risks of credit, market and operational risk but other residual risks like interest rate risk in banking book, liquidity risk, credit concentration risk, strategic risk and reputational risk.

-2. Quantitative Disclosures Amount in ₹ million 2.1 Capital requirements for credit risk • 40070.1 Portfolio subjected to standardized approach (@9%CRAR) • 40070.1 Portfolios subjected to the IRB approaches • Nil Securitization exposures • Nil 2.2 Capital requirement for market risk (under Standardized duration approach) • 2538.0 Interest rate risk • 2239.9 Foreign exchange risk (including gold) • 19.8 Equity risk • 278.3 2.3 Capital requirement for operational risk • 4241.9
+2. Quantitative Disclosures Amount in ₹ million 2.1 Capital requirements for credit risk • 38951.7 Portfolio subjected to standardized approach (@9%CRAR) • 38951.7 Portfolios subjected to the IRB approaches • Nil Securitization exposures • Nil 2.2 Capital requirement for market risk (under Standardized duration approach) • 2679.2 Interest rate risk • 2377.0 Foreign exchange risk (including gold) • 28.6 Equity risk • 273.6

-Basic indicator approach: 4241.9 2.4 Common Equity Tier 1, Tier 1 and Total Capital ratios: Name of the Entity Common Equity Tier 1 ratio Tier 1 ratio Total ca apital J&K Bank Ltd 11.27% 11.27% 12.66%
+2.3 Capital requirement for operational risk 3974.3 Basic indicator approach : 3974.3 2.4 Common Equity Tier 1, 1 Fier 1 and Total Capital ratios: Name of the Entity Common Equity Tier 1 ratio Tier 1 ratio Total ratio capital